Our MPA curriculum, alumni, and beyond the classroom!

 WHY BUFFALO STATE UNIVERSITY?

 UNLIKE many MPA programs, our capstone experience is an INDIVIDUAL project - not a group project or portfolio.
 Why is this important?
-Because our MPA students leave with an original research project that demonstrates their mastery of public and nonprofit management.
-Individual supervision involves a lot of people-hours for the faculty, but our MPA Advisory Board, our alumni, the larger community, and the faculty believe in this one-on-one attention for each MPA student.
+Because our MPA students graduat with an original research project that demonstrates their mastery of public and nonprofit management.
+Individual supervision involves a lot of people-hours for the faculty, but our MPA Advisory Board, our alumni, the larger community, and the faculty believe in this one-on-one mentorship for each MPA student.
 Several of our MPA students have co-authored articles in peer-reviewed journals with their MPA project supervisor - an opportunity much less likely with the portofolio or group project model.
-Our MPA program also offers students the ability to upload their completed MPA projects to Buffalo State's Digital Commons and chart download analytics for their papers.
+Our MPA program also offers students the ability to upload their completed MPA projects to Buffalo State's Digital Commons and track the download analytics for their papers.
 (As of May 2025, MPA projects uploaded to Digital Commons had nearly 20,000 downloads!)
 Our MPA Project Presentations (scheduled every May and December) are attended by MPA Advisory Board members, community leaders, alumni, current students, and field supervisors.
 Furthermore, the MPA projects enable a team of faculty to engage in continous improvement recommendations by assessing all the MPA projects during the summer and relaying the results to the MPA Program Committee to ensure any perceived gaps in knowledge are addressed in our MPA core classes.

-As more MPA programs are going online, Buffalo State has made the commitment to the community building that is the hallmark of an in-person MPA program.
+As more MPA programs are going online, Buffalo State has made the commitment to community building, which is the hallmark of an in-person MPA program.
 But we are flexible!
-We offer a combination of in-person, hybrid, and online classes.
+We are also the ONLY university in Western New York offering the in-person MPA.
+We offer a combination of in-person, hybrid, and online classes, which is especially important to assist our in-service service with timely completion of the degree program.

 Our public administration faculty have been guided by our mission to serve the City of Buffalo, Western New York, the State of New York, and beyond by training civic and community-engaged leaders to start or enhance their careers as managers in the public and nonprofit sectors.
 Our public administration alumni have served from the White House to village hall, from banking to industry, from large, well-funded nonprofits to storefront neighborhood voluntary associations, and higher education.